 If you need a contractor to perform home modifications at your home or the home of a loved one, you can search for contractors who hold the Certified Aging in Place Specialist (CAPS) designation in the CAPS Directory.
 The CAPS training teaches contractors, therapists, real estate agents, and anyone who is interested how to understand the housing needs of those who wish to remain permanently in their homes as well as the technical and business management skills to make it a reality.

 Home modification is not the only piece in the puzzle in order for someone to successfully age in place; it is important that they have other supports besides an accessible home.
 Help with transportation, activities of daily living (ADLs), healthcare, finances, and social interaction are all important aspects of an aging in place plan.
 The key is to start early.
 It is important to have these safeguards in place BEFORE you or your loved one are ready for them.
-Otherwise you won’t have them in place when you DO need them.
+Otherwise, you won’t have them in place when you DO need them.
 As the old saying goes, “An ounce of prevention is worth a pound of cure.”
-For help in formulating your plan for aging in place, download the Planning Guide which was developed by the National Aging in Place Council.
+For help in formulating your plan for aging in place, explore resources available through the National Aging in Place Council.